Skip to content

 • the third parameter is an optional value convertor expression that you can use to convert user inputs to anything you want

-Value convertor
+Value Convertor

 csharp